Patrick Agte

 Working Papers

 The Intergenerational Impacts of Capital for Microentrepreneurs: Long-Run Evidence from Flexible Credit Contracts in India (joint with Arielle Bernhardt, Erica Field, Rohini Pande, and Natalia Rigol).
-R&R at the American Economic Review.
+Resubmitted to the American Economic Review.
+Slides VoxDev Article

 The Making of a Public Sector Worker: The Causal Effects of Temporary Work Assignments to Poor Areas (joint with Mariel Bedoya).

 Can temporary work assignments to poor areas affect worker preferences, beliefs, and career choices?
 We provide evidence on this question using random variation in the assignment of psychologists within a one-year mandatory rural service program in Peru.
-Psychologists that were assigned during the program to poorer places areas are later 16% more likely to work for the public sector and 89% more likely to work in the poorest districts in the country.
-Results for a broader set of health workers also show the same pattern.
-We provide survey evidence on psychologists that points to increased prosociality as an important mechanism.
+Psychologists who completed the program in poorer places are later 15% more likely to work for the public sector and 86% more likely to work in the poorest districts in the country.
+We provide survey evidence that points to increased prosociality as an important mechanism.
+Additional findings suggest that the results are not driven by inertia or differences in the hireability of psychologists.

 Work in Progress